 The achromatic telescope has enjoyed a long and illustrious career in the hands of skilled observers.
 In my most recent book, Chronicling the Golden Age of Astronomy, I have documented and shared with you the amazing achievements of the classical refractor over three centuries of time.
 But it would be quite inaccurate to claim that it has been really superceded by anything else in the modern age.
 This is especially true in the case of binocular manufacture, where sales of achromatic instruments vastly outsell models which possess modern ED glass.
 And there’s a good reason for this: ED is an expedient luxury that impacts little to the binocular view, what with their low magnifications and wide fields.
-For every ED model offered, there are a great deal more models made with traditional crown & flint.
+For every ED model offered, there are a great deal more made with traditional crown & flint, and that is true even for some premium brands.

 Consumers vote with their wallets.